-Spill pads, mats, nappies and trays are a category of products designed to capture oil leaks and fuel spills from motor-driven tools, machinery and plant.
-When resting or in operation, old equipment can leak oil, and spillages can occur when topping up oil or refuelling.
+Spill pads, mats, nappies and trays belong to a category of pollution prevention products designed to capture oil leaks and fuel spills from motor-driven tools, machinery and plant.
+Spills commonly occur while refuelling equipment or topping up oil.
+In addition, oil can leak out from older or poorly-maintained equipment.

 Under pollution prevention legislation, failure to implement effective spill control measures can lead to site closure, prosecution and fines, not to mention reputational loss from negative headlines.
 (See Know the Law: Spill Prevention & Dewatering.)

 When it comes to choosing spill containment mats, it is important to select the right product type for the job.
 Ineffective or poorly-designed products won’t prevent pollution and won’t protect you from fines.
 Using high quality oil drip mats will ensure you protect the environment, minimise your risks and ensure a cleaner workplace for your employees.
 The good news is that the best products on the market are not necessarily the most expensive.

 So which are the best spill containment products for indoor and outdoor use?

 Products designed to capture leaks and spills can be split into three categories:

 · Spill trays

 Spill trays are simple steel or plastic bunds used for collecting and containing leaked or spilt contaminants.
 Low-cost and highly reusable, they are very popular for indoor use.
 Trays are best for collecting free-flowing liquid, for example when draining an oil sump.
 For oil drips, a tray might be overkill and an absorbent oil spill pad could be considered.

 Spill trays should not be used outdoors as rainfall may cause them to overflow – releasing pollutants into the environment.

 |Robust & Reusable||Water pooled inside must be disposed of in a compliant manner|